For various reasons, people tend to give out personal information more freely via social media than they do face-to-face.

 The Internet makes it easy to hide identities and motives.
 Be extremely cautious about giving information to strangers.

 Strong passwords are your first line of defense.
-Create a password that hard to guess.
+Create a password that is hard to guess.
 Do not use what you have posted on social media to create your password.
 For more tips see Password Security.

 Take advantage of a site’s privacy settings, and review them often.
 Don’t post anything you wouldn't want the public to see.